 “Where’d she go?
 Excuse me…I’m looking for a woman… a girl about 30-something, long brown, sexy, bouncy hair?… Heeeeelllo.
 (Jump jump.
 I’m right here!)
 She was just here a minute ago?
 Hmmm…”

-Maintaining great hair on the road; a pilgrimage of sorts.This experience became symbolic of a spiritual change within my soul.
+Maintaining great hair on the road is a pilgrimage of sorts.This experience became symbolic of a spiritual change within my soul.

 I am not one to judge a person by their appearance; however, I did discover I have a bias toward an older generation.
 Guilty.